inodentry/linkorgasm/README.md

 The current version is usable and supports all advertised features, but feels quite rough and could benefit from various usability improvements.
 See the issue tracker.
-The code also needs to be cleaned up.
+If you would like to implement anything, I will be very happy :).

 Tested on Linux, but should also work on other UNIX-like OSs.
 Windows not supported yet.